-- 4.3.3.4.1.
-Prior to U.S. EPA approval of the Toxicity Provisions.
-Due to the complexity of the discharge, there is reasonable potential for it to cause or contribute to exceedance of the narrative toxicity objectives in Basin Plan section 3.3.18, which states, "There shall be no chronic toxicity in ambient waters."
-Petroleum refinery discharges can contain many different combinations of potentially toxic pollutants in addition to those for which numeric water quality objectives have been established.
-Chronic toxicity effluent limitations are needed to ensure the toxicity objective is met in Carquinez Strait. - 4.3.3.4.2.
-After U.S. EPA approval of the Toxicity Provisions.
+- [3] The maximum effluent and ambient background concentrations are the total chromium concentration.
+The chromium (III) concentrations are unknown but less than these values. - [4] SIP section 1.3 excludes from its reasonable potential analysis procedure priority pollutants for which a TMDL has been developed.
+TMDLs have been developed for mercury and PCBs in San Francisco Bay.
+Mercury and PCBs from wastewater discharges are regulated by NPDES Permit CA0038849, which implements the San Francisco Bay Mercury and PCBs TMDLs. - [5] Reasonable potential is based on Trigger 3 because San Francisco Bay is 303(d)-listed for dioxin-TEQ and elevated levels of dioxin-TEQ are found in San Francisco Bay fish tissue. - [6] Reasonable potential is based in part on Basin Plan sections 7.2.1.2 and 4.7.2.2. - [7] A TMDL has been developed for selenium in North San Francisco Bay, including San Pablo Bay.
+This Order implements the North San Francisco Bay Selenium TMDL by establishing mass-based selenium limitations consistent with the TMDL.
+See Fact Sheet section 4.3.4.4. - 4.3.3.3.
+Chronic Toxicity.
 Toxicity Provisions section III.C.3.c states that reasonable potential exists if any of at least four chronic toxicity tests at the IWC within five years prior to permit reissuance (1) results in a "fail" or (2) has at least a 10 percent effect.
 If data from these tests were not analyzed using the TST, the data must be re-analyzed using the TST.
 If previous tests were not conducted at the IWC, then a concentration of effluent higher than the IWC may be used.
 Data from older tests may also be considered.
 If a minimum of four chronic toxicity tests is unavailable, the Regional Water Board is to require the Discharger to conduct a minimum of four chronic toxicity tests at the IWC and analyze the data using the TST.

-During the last year, the Discharger's chronic toxicity screening included quarterly testing on one vertebrate, one invertebrate, and one aquatic plant/algae from Table 1 of Toxicity Provisions section III.B.2.
-The TST resulted in a fail at 100 percent effluent for three out of the four tests.
-The highest percent effect observed at the 100 percent effluent treatment was a 100 percent effect.
-At the IWC of 10 percent, all species passed the
+The Discharger's chronic toxicity screening included quarterly testing on one vertebrate, one invertebrate, and one aquatic plant/algae from Table 1 of Toxicity Provisions section III.B.2.
+The tests resulted in a fail at 100 percent effluent for three of the four tests.
+The highest percent effect observed at the 100 percent effluent treatment was a 77 percent effect.
+At the Instream Waste Concentration (IWC) of 10 percent, there was also one fail; with a percent effect of 22 percent.
+Based on Toxicity Provisions section III.C.3.c, the tests demonstrate that the discharge has a reasonable potential to contain toxicity above the water quality objectives in the Toxicity Provisions.